TeamHeKA/survinsights/README.md

-# survinsight
+# survInsights
-_survinsight_ is a framework for interpreting survival models
+_survinsights_ is a framework for interpreting survival models

 ## Quick description
-_survinsight_ is a Python 3 package
+_survinsights_ is a Python 3 package

 ## Notebook tutorial